antch57/goose-backend/README.md

 # graphql with go, gin, gqlgen

-end goal is to make a website with this... for now its my playground to learn some graphql.
+end goal is to make a website with this...

 run: `go server.go` to start the graphql server